About me

 As a therapist it is essential to me that people feel seen and valued, so they feel safe in our work together.
 This means my research and personal work is life-long.
 I’m happy about this, because when people are included in society as their full selves, life is richer for everyone.

-Why Silver Birches Counselling?
+Why Silver Birches?

 I have always enjoyed being outdoors and in nature.
 During a difficult period in my life I used to visit a wooded area full of silver birches, and it became a soothing place for me.
 In mythology, birch trees represent renewal, healing and new beginnings – appropriate symbolism for a counselling practice!